agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

-#### Discounting utility
+#### Discounting and time inconsistency
-Rational, utility-maximizing agents are often modeled as *discounting* future utilities/rewards relative to present rewards.
-Researchers in Machine Learning and Robotics construct systems for MDPs/RL with infinite time horizon that discount future rewards.
-Economists likewise model humans or firms discounting the infinite stream of future rewards.
-Justifications for discounting include (a) avoiding problems with expected utilities diverging and (b) capturing human preference for the near-term (e.g. due to interest rates, vague deadlines, the chance of not being around in the future to realize gains).

-Discounting in these examples is *exponential*.
-An exponential discounting agent appears to have some kind of inconsistency over time.
-With a discount rate of 0.95 per day, $100 after 30 days is worth $21 and $110 at 31 days is $22. (assuming linear utility in money).
-Yet when the 30th day arrives, they are worth $100 and $105 respectively!
-(If instead the magnitudes were fixed from a starting time, the agent would have an overwhelming preference to travel back in time to get higher rewards!).
+Exponential discounting is typically thought of as an *indexical* or *relative* time preference.
+The agent prefers rewards on Day 1 to Day 10 but on Day 10 they prefer rewards on Day 11 to Day 20 (in exactly the same way).
+This is how exponential discounting is implemented in Reinforcement Learning.
+This indexical time preference seems "inconsistent" in some sense.
+With a discount rate of 0.95 per day (and linear utility in money), $100 after 30 days is worth $21 and $110 at 31 days is worth $22.
+Yet when the 30th day arrives, they are worth $100 and $105 respectively  [^inconsistent]!
 Yet while these magnitudes have changed, the ratios stay fixed.
 Indeed, the ratios between any pair of outcomes are fixed regardless of the time the exponetial discounter evaluates them.
 So this agent thinks that two prospects in the far future are worth little compared to similar near-term prospects (disagreeing with his future self) but he agrees with his future self about which of the two future prospects is better.
 [TODO mention the relevance of this to planning in MDPs -- due to time consistency you only need compute a single expected utility for each state].

+[^inconsistent]: If instead the magnitudes were fixed from a starting time, the agent would have an overwhelming preference to travel back in time to get higher rewards!

 Any smooth discount function other than an exponential will result in preferences that reverse over time [cite].
 So it's not so suprising that untutored humans should be subject to such reversals.
 (Without computational aids, human representations of numbers are systematically inaccurate.
 See refp:dehaene).
 Various functional forms for human discounting have been explored in the literature.
 We will describe the *hyperbolic discounting* model refp:ainslie2001breakdown because it is simple and well-studied.
 Any other functional form can easily be substituted into our models.